007Berlin/Git-Commands/Git_commands.md

 NOTE - we are on the developer1 branch so to merge we have to checkout in the main branch than only we are able to merge onto main.

+### 11. restore - To unstage or even discard uncommitted local changes.

+### 12. reset - To undo the recent changes that are to be committed.

+### 13. stash - To take your uncommitted changes (both staged and unstaged), saves them away for later use, and then reverts them from your working copy

+### 14. clone - To point to an existing repo and make a clone or copy of that repo at in a new directory, at another location.

+### 15. pull - To pull the new changes from git repository to local machine.